From a 1997 speech to the Clan Maxwell Society by Sir Michael Maxwell of Monreith

 Her contributions to posterity were not as great as James Clerk Maxwell, the physicist.
 And her political and artistic achievements were not as great as those of Sir Herbert Maxwell.
 But I think she is the Maxwell ancestor I would most like to meet.

-From a 1997 address to the Clan Maxwell Society of the USA by Sir Michael of Monreith, baronet.
+From a 1997 address to the Clan Maxwell Society by Sir Michael of Monreith, baronet.